nawabahmadreshi/documentation/pages/features/google-search-ads.md

 - To track installs from Google Ads you should [integrate the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app.
 - If you want to deep link from your ads directly content, you should [configure deep link routing]({{base.url}}/getting-started/deep-link-routing).
+- Search Install Ad campaigns on Android do not accept any tracking links.
+As a result, Branch cannot support Search Install Ad campaigns on Android. iOS is supported.

 {% endprerequisite %}